Home / Career Guides / Occupational Therapist (OT)

 What are the education requirements for an occupational therapist?

-The path to becoming an occupational therapist entails earning a master’s degree, and some therapists opt for a doctoral degree.
+The path to becoming an OT entails earning a master’s degree, and some therapists opt for a doctoral degree.
 These programs require applicants to have earned a bachelor’s degree and taken certain prerequisite courses, typically including biology, psychology, and human growth and development.
 After earning their degree, they must pass an exam to become licensed.

 Is there a demand for occupational therapists?